-The following assets pursuant to InvFG may be selected for the investment fund.
+The following assets pursuant to InvFG may be selected for the investment fund:

-At the individual stock level (i.e. not including units in investment funds, derivative instruments and sight deposits or deposits at notice) the investment fund invests at least 95 % of the individual stocks in securities and/or money market instruments whose issuers have been classified as sustainable on the basis of ESG criteria (environmental, social, governance).
-At least 51 % of the fund assets are invested in the form of directly purchased individual securities, which are not held indirectly through investment funds or through derivatives, in equities or in equity-equivalent securities from companies that are active in the sectors of industry, technology, telecommunications, utilities, energy, healthcare, and in other sectors responsible for the development and maintenance of infrastructure.
+The investment fund exclusively invests in individual securities (i.e., not including units in investment funds, derivative instruments and sight deposits or deposits at notice) and/or money market instruments whose issuers have been classified as sustainable on the basis of so-called ESG (environmental, social, governance) criteria.
+At the same time, the fund will not invest in companies in the arms industry or in companies which violate labor and human rights, etc. At least 51% of the fund assets are invested in the form of directly purchased individual securities (i.e. which are not held indirectly through investment funds or derivatives), in equities and equity-equivalent securities issued by companies which are headquartered or mainly active in Austria.
+In addition, the fund also specifically invests in equities or equity-equivalent securities of companies which are headquartered or mainly active in Germany or Switzerland.